enzo-project/enzo-dev/doc/manual/source/tutorials/RunCosmologySimulation.rst

 This simulation is quite small.
 The root grid is only 32 cells on a side and we allow a maximum of three levels of mesh refinement.
 Still, we will use the ring tool, since it is important for larger simulations of sizes typically used for doing science.
-Additionally, if you wish to run with 64 or more processors, you are required to use
-`parallel root grid IO? </wiki/Tutorials/HowDoesParallelRootGridIOwork>`_, so it is beneficial to learn this procedure.
+Additionally, if you wish to run with 64 or more processors, you are required to use :doc:`../reference/HowDoesParallelRootGridIOwork` so it is beneficial to learn this procedure.

 The ring tool is part of the Enzo parallel IO (input-output) scheme.
 Examine the last section of the parameter file (see below)